CP1401/Practicals/prac_05/README.md

 Do not zip up your files.
 Please submit each file separately.
 Ensure each file has the correct/exact name.
-Ensure your code is not commented-out.
+Ensure your code is not commented-out (only comments should be commented).

 - `programs.py` with all of the numbered checkpoint questions: